rangsimanketkaew/AWS-HPC/nwchem/install-nwchem-openmpi-gpu-on-aws-deep-learning-ubuntu.md

 6. Execute the script to start installation.

 ```
+chmod +x install-nwchem-openmpi-gpu.sh
 ./install-nwchem-openmpi-gpu.sh
 ```

-This can take 20 - 30 minutes depending on the performance of compiler and system.
+This can take 30 - 50 minutes depending on the performance of the configuration, compiler and the system.

 7. If it is done without any error, the executable binary file can be found at `$NWCHEM_TOP/bin/LINUX64/nwchem`.
 For example,